shoeffner/mthesis/src/models_and_methods.md

 Eye ball center left   ($c_l$)        $(29.05, 32.7, -39.5)$

-An initial idea to model the eyeball center was to place it at the center of the palpebral fissure -- the distance between both eye corners, the exocanthion and endocanthion -- and move it inside the head until the $\ex$ and $\en$ are on the eyeball surface.
+An initial idea to model the eyeball center was to place it at the center of the palpebral fissure -- the line segment between the inner and outer eye corners, the endocanthion and exocanthion -- and move it inside the head until the $\ex$ and $\en$ are on the eyeball surface.
 The problem with this idea is that the mean palpebral fissure length is \SI{28.19}{\milli\meter} [@Facebase] but the mean